 2 – Which is More Expensive?

-The After-Fireworks Dessert Party and the Fireworks Dessert party with Plaza Garden Viewing (desserts before the meal) are $69 a person.
-I’m not sure if this is a set price, or if it ranges depending on the time of year.
-The Fireworks Dessert Party with Seated Terrace Viewing comes out to $84 a person.
-This could change when it comes time for you to book, so be sure to carefully review all billing details before booking.
+The After-Fireworks Dessert Party and the Fireworks Dessert Party with Plaza Garden Viewing (desserts before the meal) are $79 a person.
+I’m not sure if this is a set price or if it ranges depending on the time of year.
+The Fireworks Dessert Party with Seated Terrace Viewing comes out to $99 a person.
+This could change when it comes time for you to book, so be sure to review all billing details before booking carefully.
 If the fireworks are canceled due to inclement weather, you will not be refunded- this event is rain or shine (meaning, you’ll still be getting your desserts even if you can’t see the show).
 That’s a risk I was willing to take, but it may also be a good idea to check the weather forecast the night of the party (even though the weather in Florida is crazy and can change very quickly).

 I’ll say it again- for me, the party was worth the price.
 My mom and I had an absolute blast!
 It was SO worth not having to stand and be stuck with the commoners- I mean, the crowds.